gilleskratzer/ABS/index.md

 ### 4. Estimate the new sample size if you decide to use a paire designed

-### 5. Estimate the power achieved with 10 subject per group in an unpair design
+### 5. Estimate the power achieved with 10 subject per group in an unpaired design

 Solution to exercice can be found [here](sol.html)